-The most exciting change to the IDE is that Visual Studio 2005 builds applications using a file-based system, not the project-based system used by Visual Studio .NET.
-When using Visual Studio .NET, you had to create new projects (for example, an ASP.NET Web Application project).
-This process created a number of project files in your application.
+One rather dramatic change to the IDE is that Visual Studio 2005 builds applications using a file-based system, not the project-based system used by Visual Studio .NET.
+When using Visual Studio .NET in the past, you had to create new projects (for example, an ASP.NET Web Application project).
+This process created a number of project files in your application in addition to the Default.aspx page.
 Because everything was based on a singular project, it became very difficult to develop applications in a team environment.

 Web projects in Visual Studio 2005, on the other hand, are based on a file system approach.
 No project files are included in your project, and this makes it very easy for multiple developers to work on a single application together without bumping into each other.
 Other changes are those to the compilation system discussed earlier.
 You can now build your ASP.NET pages using the inline model or the new codebehind model.
 Whether you build pages inline or with the new code-behind model, you have full IntelliSense capabilities.
 This, in itself, is powerful and innovative.
-Figure 1-12 shows IntelliSense running from an ASP.NET page that is being built using the inline model.
+Figure 1-14 shows IntelliSense running from an ASP.NET page that is being built using the inline model.